Finnhub-Stock-API/finnhub-python/README.md

 ## Getting Started

-Refer to [CHANGELOG](https://github.com/Finnhub-Stock-API/finnhub-python/blob/master/CHANGELOG.md) If ypu are coming from version 1
+Refer to [CHANGELOG](https://github.com/Finnhub-Stock-API/finnhub-python/blob/master/CHANGELOG.md) If you are coming from version 1

 ```python
 import finnhub